 I have a 5% deposit.
 How do I apply?

-Currently, the Mortgage Guarantee scheme is set to launch sometime in April 2021 but no further information has been provided by the Government on how to apply.
-It is very likely that buyers will simply need to speak to a mortgage broker or directly to a lender who will advise on what 95% loan-to-value deals are available.
+The Mortgage Guarantee scheme has now launched.
+Buyers will simply need to speak to a mortgage broker or directly to a lender who will advise on what 95% loan-to-value deals are available.
 Again, a Countrywide Mortgage and Protection Consultant will be able to provide you with further information on your options as well as compare a range of 95% LTV deals already on the market.

 What other options are there?